EGreg-Amaihwe/p1.Ejiroghene.Greg-Amaihwe/README.md

 - Button and Key hole for Elevator Technician or Emergency services Personnel like a Firemen

-Think about how the user interacts with the elevator.
-What is the common sequence of actions?
 __Common sequence of actions:__

 1. Press outside button to call elevator